IntelliJ IDEA 2024.3 Help

 You can configure the behavior of smart keys.

-1. Press Ctrl+Alt+S to open the IDE settings and then select Editor | General | Smart keys.
+1. Press Ctrl+Alt+S to open settings and then select Editor | General | Smart keys.

-2. From the options on the right, select or clear the smart keys options, for example, you can clear the Insert paired brackets or the Insert paired quotes option that automatically inserts a closing bracket or a quote since it might not be useful when you use a screen reader.
+2. From the options on the right, select or clear the smart keys options.
+For example, you can clear the Insert paired brackets or the Insert paired quotes option that automatically inserts a closing bracket or a quote since it might not be useful when you use a screen reader.
 Click OK to save changes.

 Disable automatic code completion